duke-mai/multi-level-guessing-game/README.md

 # Implementation
 I begin by greeting the user and prompt them to choose which level (easy, medium, or hard) they want to play | welcome.py.
-With that option, I then start the corresponding function which is stored in game_options.py
+With that option, I then start the corresponding function which is stored in options.py

-Taking easy level as an example, when the game starts (which now go to the module game_body.py, I generate random numbers by importing the random module and referencing the randint() function defined in that module (ranging from 1 to 10).
+Taking easy level as an example, when the game starts (which now go to the module operations.py, I generate random numbers by importing the random module and referencing the randint() function defined in that module (ranging from 1 to 10).
 I then assign the random number generated to a variable called random.
 Since the user fails after six tries, I assign 6 to the guess_limit variable and they will lose one every time a guess is made.
-The guess is assigned to the GUESS variable.
+The guess is assigned to the guess variable.
 A False Boolean is assigned to the done variable to keep the game running until it becomes True, which means that the game is done

-Whenever a guess is made, it is evaluated by the function valite_input(), using a while loop to check whether it is valid, which means whether it is in the range between 1 and 6.
+Whenever a guess is made, it is evaluated by the function validate_input(), using a while loop to check whether it is valid, which means whether it is in the range between 1 and 6.
 If it is an invalid guess (the function returns False), the user has to make a new one until it is valid (the function returns True).